tilburgsciencehub/website/content/topics/Analyze/causal-inference/rdd/regression-discontinuity-in-time-rdit.md

 {{% tip %}}

-For more information on sensitivity and placebo tests (points 2, 3, and 4), as well as validation and falsification analysis for RDD more generally, see [this building block](https://tilburgsciencehub.com/topics/analyze/causal-inference/rdd/validation-falsification/).
+For more information on sensitivity and placebo tests (points 2, 3, and 4), as well as validation and falsification analysis for RDD more generally, see [this topic](/validation/analysis).

 {{% /tip %}}